LiteObject/chrome-lan-share/README.md

 ## Troubleshooting
 - **“Receiving failed: missing metadata.
 Requested peer to resend.”** — The receiver saw file data before the header (usually after a cancel or network blip).
 The sender will stop automatically; resend the file once both sides show idle progress.
 - If progress counts race far past the expected file size, reload the extension (`chrome://extensions/` → **Reload**) to ensure both peers have the latest code.

+For a deeper dive into NAT behavior, see [`docs/nat-traversal-overview.md`](docs/nat-traversal-overview.md).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.